Git-Good-Milo/Week-4-Space-Station-OOP/README.md

 - AS a user i can add a pseenger to an expidiotion
 - As a user i can list all expiditions
 - As a user i can create passengers
-- As a user i can list passn=engers in 1 expedition
+- As a user i can list passengers in 1 expedition